reactivemarkets/reactive-docker/crossfire/README.md

 ## FIX Sessions

-Client FIX applications can connect to the test-harness by initiating a TCP connection to port 8285 on localhost.
-All FIX sessions should be configured with the following properties:
+Client FIX applications can connect to Crossfire by initiating a TCP connection to port 8285 on localhost.
+All Client FIX sessions should be configured with the following properties:

 | Name              |     Value |
 |-------------------|-----------|